BloomTech-Labs/reach-lms-fe-a/README.md

 ## Authentication API here

-🚫Replace text below with a description of the API

 Authentication system built with Okta...

 # Installation Instructions

 Run npm i and npm start in the main folder to run on localhost:3000.
 Project is already deployed with AWS here: a.reachlms.dev

 ## Other Scripts

-🚫replace these examples with your own

     * build - creates a build of the application
     * start - starts the production server after a build is created